Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

 Before describing the concrete transition systems of the machines, we fix the tape layout and symbol encoding conventions that are shared by all constructions in this section.
 These conventions are implementation-level choices and are not part of the abstract framework defined in the preliminaries.

-Throughout this paper, the input is placed starting at tape cell $0$ and occupies cells $0$ through $n-1$.
-The head initially points to cell $0$, all other cells contain $\blank$, and the tape is assumed to extend infinitely in both directions.
+Throughout this paper, the input is placed starting at tape cell $0$ and occupies cells from $0$ through $n-1$.
+The head initially points to cell $0$, all other cells contain $\blank$ except the input cells, and the tape is assumed to extend infinitely in both directions.

 We adopt a digit-based tape representation for numerical fields using the tape input alphabet